vaibhav-dev-arch/iac/README.md

-# Terraform AWS S3 Bucket Project
+# Terraform AWS S3 Bucket

 This Terraform project creates a secure S3 bucket in AWS with production-ready configurations.
 The project implements AWS best practices and security measures out of the box.